 When you are stressed or in crisis, you may choose to find a therapist to help you navigate your way back to well-being.
-Whether it’s your first time seeking therapy or your tenth, finding the right one is perhaps one of the most critical factors in having helpful psychiatry or medication treatment.
+Whether it’s your first time seeking therapy or your tenth, finding the right one is perhaps one of the most critical factors in having effective care.
 Although you want someone right away, there are essential factors to consider.
 The right person will make a difference.

 You want someone who understands and supports you.
 You want this person on your team.
 What’s more, it is someone who will guide you to solutions and understands that while we may not like it, change often comes through challenging what we know and committing to action.

 Therapy is supposed to be yours, and a good therapist recognizes this.
 So I tell my clients in every first session that if you feel we aren’t a good match, please let me help you find someone else.

 So what might be the first step?
 Research.

 It is generally a great idea to do your research and prepare, particularly for therapy.
 It is not too unlike an interview, where people on both sides of the table are determining if they are a good match.

 Similar to the job market, the number of openings will also impact your search.
 Lately, long wait lists have been a persistent and pervasive trend, so picking more than a few possible therapists may be a good idea.
 Moreover, insurance may determine therapy’s affordability, so verifying if the selected providers accept your insurance is crucial.
 Some practitioners may offer a sliding scale which is typically listed on their page.